Definition of Parallel Structure

-You can notice how perfectly the author has repeated and emphasized the first two lines in the above paragraph.
-Author has combined several elements, but given them a balance by parallel clauses.
+You can see how perfectly the author has repeated and emphasized the first two lines in the above paragraph.
+The author has combined several elements, but given them a balance by parallel clauses.

 “The wheels wheeled, the chairs spun, the cotton candy tinted the faces of children, the bright leaves tinted the woods and hills.
 A cluster of amplifiers spread the theme of love over everything and everybody; the mild breeze spread the dust over everything and everybody.
 Next morning, in the Lafayette Hotel in Portland, I went down to breakfast and found May Craig looking solemn at one of the tables and Mr. Murray, the auctioneer, looking cheerful at another.”

-The above given paragraph shows parallel structures.
-They not only give a balance but also a grace to the passage by enhancing its readability.
+The above paragraph shows parallel structures.
+They not only give a balance, but also a grace to the passage by enhancing its readability.

 “Read not to contradict and confute; nor to believe and take for granted; nor to find talk and discourse; but to weigh and consider.”

 In these lines, the parallel structures use repetition to lay emphasis, and help the readers to memorize the sentences easily.

 Example #4: Great Expectations (by Charles Dickens)